 Goal congruence was measured using the self-concordance scale (Greif, 2008; Sheldon & Elliot, 1999).
 Clients rated the reasons for pursuing their goal with four items (intrinsic: I pursue this goal because of the fun and enjoyment that goal would provide me”; identification: “I pursue this goal because I really believe it’s an important goal to have”; introjection: “I pursue this goal because I would feel ashamed, guilty, or anxious if I didn’t”; external: I pursue this goal because somebody else wants me to or because the situation demands it”).
 The goal congruence score was calculated according to Sheldon and Elliot (1999) by subtracting the introjection and external scores from the sum of the identification and intrinsic scores.
 To measure goal-related affect, 10 positive adjectives (αpre = .92; αpost = .92; e.g., “I feel happy about my goal”) and 13 negative adjectives (αpre = .92; αpost = .87; e.g., “I feel unhappy about my goal”) were chosen from the Pleasure and Displeasure, Activated Pleasure and Deactivated Displeasure, Pleasant Activation, and Unpleasant Deactivation subscales of the 12-Point Affect Circumplex (12-PAC) Scale (Yik, Russell, & Steiger, 2011).
 Clients rated these adjectives on how much they fit their feelings regarding their goals.
 In a further step, we subtracted the mean score of the negative items from the mean score of the positive items to get a measure of overall goal-related more positive and less negative affect (rpre = -.48, ppre < .001; rpost = -.45, ppost < .001).
 This is essential, as the combination of positive and negative feelings only reveals if there is a more positive affect toward the goal (e.g., you can have a goal you are happy with but also afraid of) (Weber, 2013).
-To assess goal commitment, five items from the self-report Hollenbeck–Williams–Klein scale were used (Klein, Wesson, Hollenbeck, Wright, & DeShon, 2001; αpre = .61; αpost = .71; e.g., “It is hard for me to take this goal seriously”).
+To assess goal commitment, five items from the self-report Hollenbeck–Williams–Klein scale were used (Klein et al., 2001; αpre = .61; αpost = .71; e.g., “It is hard for me to take this goal seriously”).
 Finally, we assessed self-regulation with the Self-Regulation subscale from the short version of the Self-Regulation Inventory (Kuhl & Fuhrmann, 2004; 12 items; αpre = .88; αpost = .89; e.g., “I feel like I pursue this goal voluntarily”).